 In the spirit of fall colors I am posting this amazingly delicious potato recipe.
 These are truly the best.
 A bit of a project, but well worth the trouble.

-1 large sweet potato, peeled and large cubed
+2 large sweet potatoes, peeled and large cubed

 4 russet potatoes, peeled and cubed